-World History: Early Civilizations in Africa, Asia, Europe and the Americas
+World History: Early Civilizations in

+Africa, Asia, Europe and the Americas

-Africa, Asia, Europe and the Americas 0.5 unit An introduction to narratives of world history from China, India, the Middle East, Africa, Europe, the Pacific Islands, and the Americas.
+An introduction to narratives of world history from China, India, the Middle East, Africa, Europe, the Pacific Islands, and the Americas.
 The course covers the history of evolution, hunter-gatherer societies, and early agrarian and pastoral communities.
 The goal of the course is to introduce students to the discipline of history from a global perspective.
-Note:

-take this course for credit.
+Note: Students who have received credit for HIST 1130 may not take this course for credit.